Skip to content

 LeftRight

-Donald Trump posted on Truth Social at 7:44 PM ET on Saturday demanding Iran "FULLY OPEN, WITHOUT THREAT" the Strait of Hormuz within 48 hours 1.
-Failure, he wrote, would mean the United States will "hit and obliterate their various POWER PLANTS, STARTING WITH THE BIGGEST ONE FIRST."
-The deadline expires at 7:44 PM ET Monday — 3:14 AM Tuesday in Tehran 2.
+Trump posted on Truth Social at 7:44 PM ET Saturday that if Iran does not 'FULLY OPEN, WITHOUT THREAT' the strait of Hormuz within 48 hours, the United States will 'hit and obliterate their various POWER PLANTS, STARTING WITH THE BIGGEST ONE FIRST.'
+The deadline expires at 7:44 PM ET Monday (3:14 AM Tuesday Tehran time).

 Briefing analysis